Porto Walking Tour: A Self-Guided Walking Tour of Porto, Portugal by JetSettingFools.co

 Igreja dos Clerigos and Bell Tower and Tram passing, Porto, Portugal

-#13 Livraria Lello (Porto Bookstore)
+#13 Livraria Lello (Famous Porto Bookstore)

 Livraria Lello Bookstore, Porto, Portugal